pgburrack/simple-redux/README.md

-## How to use Redux and to use it with React
+## How to use Redux and how to use it with React

 This are simple examples I made to help my team understand redux and the connection of redux to react better.